 Treating your trauma and your substance use disorder together

 As we mentioned, our team understands the connection between trauma and substance misuse, which is why we feel that treating both is imperative.
 To address your unresolved trauma, we turn to dialectical behavior therapy (DBT) and/or cognitive behavioral therapy (CBT).

-At the same time as we work on your trauma through DBT and CBT, we also address your substance use disorder through detox, medication-assisted treatments, NAD+ IV therapy, recovery support, and counseling.
+At the same time as we work on your trauma through DBT and CBT, we also address your substance use disorder through medication-assisted treatments, recovery support, and counseling.

 By addressing both the trauma and your substance use issues at the same time, our goal is to help you break free from both prisons at the same time.

-If you or a loved one is struggling with unresolved trauma and a substance use disorder, please contact our office in San Juan Capistrano, California, to set up a confidential consultation.
+If you or a loved one is struggling with unresolved trauma and a substance use disorder, please contact our San Juan Capistrano, California office to set up a confidential consultation.